iotapizza/iota-wiki/guide/wallet/official-gui/download-installation.md

 <!-- SUBTITLE: The official IOTA (GUI) wallet -->

 # Download
 The IOTA GUI wallet is available for download on GitHub.
-You will always find the latest release on top of the following page.
+You will always find the latest release at the top of the following download page.

 > **Download page:** [https://github.com/iotaledger/wallet/releases](https://github.com/iotaledger/wallet/releases)

 The latest release while writing this guide is **v2.5.1**.
-If there's a newer version you will find it on the download page above.
+If there's a newer version you will find it on the download page.

 Download the correct build for your operating system:
 * **Windows users** need the `IOTA.Wallet.Setup.x.x.x.exe`,